Furniture care

 Preventing extreme wood movement is nice and easy.

-It’s all about regulating the actual room, and it’s relative humidity.
+It’s all about regulating the actual room, and its relative humidity.
 In the UK, wooden furniture tends to dry out.
-There are a number of methods to prevent this.
+There are several methods to prevent this.
 FIRSTLY, a Room Hygro-Thermometer tells you precisely the relative humidity of your room.
-With this, you know whether your wood will be drying out of not.
-This is an essential bit of kit which will stop you from buying items you don’t need!
-Keeping your room at above 50% is what you want, if it drops below this for extended periods, you know action should be taken.
+With this, you know whether your wood will be drying out or not.
+This is an ESSENTIAL (BUY IT!) bit of kit which will stop you from buying items you don’t need!
+Keeping your room above 50% humidity is what you want, if it drops below this for extended periods, you know action should be taken.

 Parker & Bailey LEMON OIL